Research Programs

 Papers

-Five manuscripts from this program are currently in peer review: the great-circle corridor enrichment analysis, the geological-circumscription methodological paper, the Orion–Giza statistical evaluation, the megalithic-stone-transport physics paper, and the latitudinal-vs-radial Clovis test.
+The Orion–Giza statistical evaluation from this program was published in 2026 in the Journal of Astronomical History and Heritage.
+Further manuscripts are in peer review, including the great-circle corridor enrichment analysis and the geological-circumscription methodological paper; the megalithic-stone-transport physics paper and the radial-versus-latitudinal Clovis discriminant test are being rebuilt for new venues.
 See the papers page for the current list.

 Explore the interactive globe →